deepsea-inria/deepsea-web/pbench/pbench.md

 measurement was both taken internally and printed to `stdout` by our Fibonacci program.

 Setting up the experiment with `prun` is not much more work.
-The following command collects data from one baseline run, using a single processor, and four parallel runs, using ten, twenty, thirty, and forty processors.
+Our next step is to and collect data from one run of the baseline and four parallel runs, using ten, twenty, thirty, and forty processors.
+In order to get the corresponding command command lines from `prun`, we need the following formatting.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ prun speedup -baseline "fib -proc 1" -parallel "fib -proc 10,20,30,
 40" -n 47
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All we had to do is format our command, and the `prun` tool performs the runs.
+The `prun speedup` part of the above command tells `prun` to perform a speedup experiment.
+Each speedup experiment requires three additional
+parts: the baseline-specific command, the parallel-specific command and the shared commands.
+In this case, our baseline command is `fib -proc 1`.
+This command is issued to `prun` by putting the command into the quotes after the argument `-baseline`.
+The parallel-specific command is specified in a similar fashion.
+All commands that are shared between the baseline and parallel runs must be specified once, after the `-baseline` and `-parallel` commands.
+In our example, the only shared command is the input size, which is specified by `-n 47`.

+Note that `fib`, `-proc 1`, `-proc 10,20,30,400`, and `-n 47` are specific to our `fib` program, whereas `-baseline` and `-parallel` are builtin keywords of the `prun` tool.

 The command lines that are issued and the running times that are collected by `prun` are echoed to `stdout`.
 The data that is collected by `prun` is written by `prun` to the file `results.txt`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 [1/5]